-Twenty-four native speakers of English participated in this study for course credits in linguistics or psychology classes.
+Twenty-four native speakers of English participated in this study for course credits.
 No participants who participated in the previous two experiments participated in this study.
-One speaker failed to respond to more than half of the trials, and hence this person's data was excluded.
+One speaker failed to respond to more than half of the trials, and hence this participant's data was excluded.